MicrosoftLearning/mslearn-azure-ml/Instructions/10-Deploy-online-endpoint.md

 To consume a model in an application, and get real-time predictions, you'll want to deploy the model to a managed online endpoint.
 An MLflow model is easily deployed since you won't need to define the environment or create the scoring script.

-In this exercise, you'll deploy an MLflow model to a managed online endpoint and test it on sample data.
+In this exercise, you'll deploy an MLflow model to a managed online endpoint, and test it on sample data.

 ## Before you start